chenlinear/chenlinear.github.io/content/posts/20230615-machine-learning-notes-transformer.md

 1. They handle sequence word-by-word, which is hard to be parallelized.
 2. They are easy to forget a long sequence or mix previous content up with following content.

-Attention mechanism has been used before, but Transformer is a purely attention architecture, that's why "Attention is __All__ You Need".
+Attention mechanism has been used before, but Transformer is a pure attention architecture, that's why "Attention is __All__ You Need".

 ## §1 Self-Attention